 This is the most common type of reward which forms an integral part of daily life in the College.
 This is a direct and instant reward for achievement, commitment, behaviour or effort in class, in line with departmental, whole school policy and staff discretion.
-Below is a list of the most common forms of this type of reward, however, this is not an exhaustive list.
+Below is a list of the most common forms of this type of reward.
+However, this is not an exhaustive list.

-- Verbal praise from staff - Positive and encouraging comments on students' work - Showcasing of good work to other students or on display in the classroom

-• Subject specific stickers/prizes
+- Verbal praise and positive feedback from staff - Positive, encouraging and meaningful feedback on students' work - Showcasing of good work to other students or on display in the classroom / around the college site - Subject specific stickers/prizes / competitions